-C. Scaling of the $\tilde{k}$ region below $2\pi$
+C. Scaling of the \tilde{k} -region below 2π

-Staying with Fig. 20, but turning our attention to the full noncollapsing region of $\tilde{k}$ vectors, a general trend is observed where the collapse gradually gets better for increasing $\tilde{k}$ vectors for all three wave-dependent parameters.
+Staying with Fig. 20, but turning our attention to the full non-collapsing region of \tilde{k} -vectors, a general trend is observed where the collapse gradually gets better for increasing \tilde{k} -vectors for all three wave-dependent parameters.

-The collapse improves with empirical scaling by $\gamma$ , one of the fundamental quantities in isomorph theory defined in Eq.
-(25) [not to be confused with the generalized ratio of heat capacities $\gamma_c(k)$ ]. $\gamma$ is the state-point-dependent density-scaling exponent, which we intriguingly find offers the multiplicative factor needed to shift the collapse in the higher-k region to the low-k region for all three generalized transport coefficients.
-In Fig. 21, the data from Fig. 20 are replotted in a log plot, this time scaled by $\gamma$ .
-In order to quantify the shifting of invariance, the percentage differences between the fit parameter data for the six state points are shown in Fig. 22 comparing scaling with $\gamma$ to no scaling.
-The adiabatic speed of sound in particular improves, its, collapse.
-The adiabatic or longitudinal speed of sound $c_s$ depends on the longitudinal viscosity, which in turn depends on both the bulk and shear viscosities as $\eta_l = \eta_b + 4/3\eta_0$ .
+The collapse improves with empirical scaling by γ , one of the fundamental quantities in isomorph theory defined in Eq.
+(25) (not to be confused with the generalized ratio of heat capacities $\gamma_c(k)$). γ is the state-point-dependent (dimensionless) density-scaling exponent, which intriguingly offers the multiplicative factor needed to shift the collapse in the higher-k region to the low-k region for all three generalized transport coefficients.
+In Fig. 21, the data from Fig. 20 are replotted in a log-plot, this time scaled by γ .
+In order to quantify the shifting of invariance, the percentage differences between the fit parameter data for the six state points are shown in Fig. 22 comparing scaling with γ to no scaling.
+The adiabatic speed of sound in particular improves its collapse.
+The adiabatic or longitudinal speed of sound c_s depends on the longitudinal viscosity, which in turn depends on both the bulk and shear viscosities as $\eta_l = \eta_b + 4/3\eta_0$.
 The reduced shear viscosity has been shown to be isomorph invariant in [24].
 In agreement with that, we have shown that the k-dependent shear viscosity is invariant for a broad range of length scales.
 In contrast, the bulk viscosity has been shown to not be isomorph invariant [25].
-Thus the longitudinal viscosity would be expected to carry this noninvariance on to the speed of sound, as is also observed.
-It would be interesting to study how the noninvariance of the bulk viscosity behaves on different length scales and whether it behaves similar to the speed of sound.
-Additionally, it would be interesting to see if the noninvariance of the bulk viscosity for long wavelengths could be scaled into invariance by $\gamma$ as well.
+Thus the longitudinal viscosity would be expected to carry this non-invariance on to the speed of sound, as is also observed.
+It would be interesting to study how the non-invariance of the bulk viscosity behaves on different length scales, and whether it behaves similar to the speed of sound.
+Additionally, it would be interesting to see if the non-invariance of the bulk viscosity for long wavelengths could be scaled into invariance by γ as well.

-This empirical scaling was inspired by Ref.
-[45], which used $\gamma$ as a correction parameter when comparing different systems to obtain a better isomorph collapse.
-It is still not understood how this relates to the present observation, where scaling with $\gamma$ is used to improve a collapse along a specific isomorph.
+This empirical scaling was inspired by ref.
+[45], which used γ as a correction parameter when comparing different systems to obtain a better isomorph collapse.
+It is still not understood how this may relate to the present observation, where scaling with γ is used to improve a collapse along a specific isomorph.